PlanterApp/planter_blog/content/posts/fruit-and-vegetables-that-pets-can-enjoy/index.md

 According to the AKC, here are some **safe fruit and vegetables** for dogs (not a complete list):

 * Apples- make sure they don't eat too many seeds
-* Bananas- try adding frozen banana and peanut butter for a doggie smoothie
+* Bananas- try blending up frozen bananas and peanut butter for a dog smoothie
 * Blueberries- frozen blueberries are a nice treat on a hot day!
 * Blackberries
 * Broccoli